-When asked about forgiveness, American author Caroline Myss responded by saying, “By far the strongest poison to the human spirit is the inability to forgive oneself or another person.
+When asked about forgiveness, American author Caroline Myss responded, “By far the strongest poison to the human spirit is the inability to forgive oneself or another person.
 Forgiveness is no longer an option but a necessity for healing.”

 Of course, some things are worse than others.
 If your best friend betrays you, it will be much more difficult to forgive and forget than if a stranger borrows a pen from you and doesn’t return it.

 But the most difficult thing of all is to forgive yourself, to grant yourself another chance.
-Yet it is the most important one, the one that will allow you to move forward and make better of your life.
+Yet it is the most important one, the one that will allow you to move forward and improve your life.

 Neither is jumping into a pool of shark-infested waters, especially if there is a small cut on your body and you happen to be bleeding.
 In all honesty, they are both acts of stupidity and brainlessness.

-If the outcome is nothing short of guaranteed, there is no risk in the action taken.
-Risk entails there being at least two options, albeit with different probabilities of coming to fruition.
+If the outcome is guaranteed, there is no risk in action taken.
+Risk entails at least two options with different probabilities of coming to fruition.
 And if intelligent risk-taking is what you want to engage in, the reward must be something that will either make you grow as a human being or bring you happiness.